-This isn’t a joke.
-When my first kid was a toddler, I combed through as many parenting books and blogs as I could to locate tips on how to deal with a hyperactive child.
+When my first child was a toddler, I combed through as many parenting books and blogs as I could to find tips on how to deal with high energy kids.
 Active children keep a mother very busy, and boy was that challenging!

 As a first-time mother, I had previously read the standard child-discipline recommendations.
-When it came to obeying directions and sleeping at night, the positive discipline and positive parenting techniques worked wonders.
+When it came to obeying directions and sleeping at night, the positive discipline and positive parenting techniques worked wonders for us, though were never actually recommended by family and friends.

-He listened (pretty well), had really good intentions, appeared to have a good grasp of other children’s differences, and wanted to succeed.
+My high energy level son listened (pretty well), had really good intentions, appeared to have a good grasp of other children’s differences, and wanted to succeed in all the things he tried.

 How To Know If You Have A high Energy Toddler